datacarpentry/python-ecology-lesson/episodes/03-index-slice-subset.md

 Remember that Python indexing begins at 0.
 So, the index location [2, 6] selects the element that is 3 rows down and 7 columns over in the DataFrame.

+It is worth noting that rows are selected when using `loc` with a single list of labels (or `iloc` with a single list of integers).
+However, unlike `loc` or `iloc`, indexing a data frame directly with labels will select columns, while ranges of integers will select rows.
+Direct indexing of rows is redundant with using `iloc`, and will raise a `KeyError` if a single integer or list is used; the error will also occur if index labels are used without `loc` (or column labels used with it).
+A useful rule of thumb is the following: integer-based slicing is best done with `iloc` and will avoid errors (and is generally consistent with indexing of Numpy arrays), label-based slicing of rows is done with `loc`, and slicing of columns by directly indexing column names.

 > ## Challenge - Range